GoyaPtyLtd/BaseElements-Plugin-Libraries/README.md

 # BaseElements-Plugin-Libraries

 Build scripts and tools for compiling external libraries used in the [BaseElements Plugin](https://github.com/GoyaPtyLtd/BaseElements-Plugin).
-This repository builds dependencies like Boost, curl, jq, ImageMagick, and others, then copies the compiled libraries and headers into the BaseElements-Plugin repository structure.
+This repository builds dependencies like Boost, curl, jq, ImageMagick, and others, then copies all compiled libraries, headers, and selected source files into a consolidated `./external/` directory in the BaseElements-Plugin repository.

 ## Platform Support